Singularities of the Chern-Ricci flow: A priori estimates

-\begin{proof} We follow the computations of~\cite{gill2011convergence,to2018regularizing} (which are due to the trick of Phong and Sturm~\cite{phong2010dirichlet}) with a twist in order to deal with unbounded functions.
-The constant $C$ denotes various uniform constants which may be different.
+\begin{proof} We follow the computations of~\cite{gill2011convergence,to2018regularizing} (which are due to the trick of Phong and Sturm~\cite{phong2010dirichlet}) with modification to deal with unbounded functions.
+The constant $C$ denotes various uniform constants, which may differ throughout the argument.